SmithWillSuffice/ohanga-pai/content/blog/135_fizzy_machinehead_sora_pop.md

 hyperinflation, though well afterwards.
 It was possible the German monetary authorities were (falsely, imho) worried about another inflation event, and this MEFO bill was thus a thinly disguised veil to avoid the accusation of "printing money."
+[FN-5](#fn5)

 The data centre spend will not be inflationary zeroeth order because those guys love hoarding the scorepoints.
 Thus zeroeth-order will only want to pay the market price for electricity and silicon.
 Added scorepoints only inflate prices if they are spent.

 First-order it should inflate the electricity and water prices, marginally, because of the arms-race dynamics absent a clear monopoly triumph.
-OpenAI doing a great job with Altman-Elemental-Koas undermining their chance for monopoly, see _[Empires of AI](https://karendhao.com/)_ by Karen Hao.
+OpenAI doing a great job with Altman-Elemental-Kaos undermining their chance for monopoly, see _[Empires of AI](https://karendhao.com/)_ by Karen Hao.

-The popinness (sp?) and fizz come from the age-old speculative finance dynamics and nowadays also the techbro arms race.
+The popiness (sp?) and fizz come from the age-old speculative finance dynamics and nowadays also the techbro arms race.
 They all wish to be the First to Summit the Everest of Superintelligence.

 Someone should reach into their 𝕚𝑑🄸🅾𝕥 dreams _Inception_ style and tell them that mountain does not exist.

+While there is this fantasy arms-race towards a weapon that will never exist, there is a ponzi-finance dynamic.
+But we all now know that there is no balance sheet crisis that cannot be eliminated with sufficient fiscal injection.

+In String-Spewing-Algorithm finance terms, the based leftist take on this should be that ꕯꕒꕯꗞꖡ small fry investors who risked their houses and failed to early bank their gamble on the "AI" Boom should not have to suffer their own ꕯꕒꕯꗞꖀꖡ ... too much.
+Just a little.
+In fair due proportion.
+They should not need to have to sell their house or re-mortgage, they only need a government guarantee of the same degree the techbro's had to spawn the ponzi period, namely a Job Guarantee with a decent wage so they can make their old mortgage payments.

+I am in favour of a Job Guarantee, but not a job guarantee _only for people who already have the retirement savings of 100 median families_, aka state subsidized bitstring-farming.

 ## The Other Hype & Grift